hotsphink/sfink-tools/README.txt

-debug - Start up a debugger within emacs on various types of files em - Start up emacs on the files touched by a patch, on a relevant line number derange - Ignore this
+debug - Start up a debugger within emacs on various types of files em - Start up emacs on the files touched by a patch, on a relevant line number derange - Ignore this traverse.py - Gecko-specific, sorta.
+Utility for traversing a callgraph.

 ----------------------------------------------------------------------